Versatile commercial and industrial sites

-To achieve our vision we’ve developed the Seaview Gracefield workplan (PDF 2.6 Mb) which includes projects to achieve our vision and strengthen business viability and enhance the environment in Seaview/Gracefield.
+To achieve our vision we’ve developed the Seaview Gracefield workplan (PDF 2.6 Mb).
+The workplan includes projects to achieve our vision, strengthen business viability and enhance the environment in Seaview/Gracefield.
 We’re including an additional $300,000 and the reprioritisation of up to $1.3 existing spending to implement projects in our 2011 Draft Annual Plan over the next four years.

 Seaview Gracefield snapshot